open-mmlab/mmrotate/docs/en/tutorials/customize_config.md

 - Update config keys of dict chains.

   The config options can be specified following the order of the dict keys in the original config.
-  For example, `--cfg-options model.backbone.norm_eval=False` changes the all BN modules in model backbones to `train` mode.
+  For example, `--cfg-options model.backbone.norm_eval=False` changes all BN modules in model backbones to `train` mode.

 - Update keys inside a list of configs.